wp-media/imagify-plugin/readme.txt

 * Improvement: The discount is now automatically applied in when you buy from the plugin and a promotion is active

 = 1.6.2 =
-* Bug Fix: Correctly display the modal when clicking on the plan suggestion button on bulk optimisation page
+* Bug Fix: Correctly display the modal when clicking on the plan suggestion button on bulk optimization page

 = 1.6.1 =
 * Bug Fix: Better offer suggestion when your medias library is bigger than 3GB